Idaho Child Support Guidelines

 - Child support is given priority over the needs of parents or creditors when allocating family resources.

-- Support obligations should be determined without regard to the gender of the custodial parent.
+- Support obligations should be determined without regard to the gender of either parent.

 - Rarely should a parent's child support obligation be set at zero; therefore, there is a rebuttable presumption that each parent should contribute at least $50 per month per child.